marjolaine-v/Hana/README.md

 Hana
 ====

-A project for a javascript workshop for Gobelins School.
+An experimental project for a javascript workshop for Gobelins School.

 Authors
 ===

-Marjolaine Véricel
-Maël Gonzalez
+Marjolaine Véricel & Maël Gonzalez

 Project